valyli/client.tob.true.ly/doc/GitHubDesktop.md

 # Get git lib URL
 1. Visit [Gitblit](http://10.60.80.2:10101/)
+    * Get account and password from programmer at first.
 2. Find repository you want.
 And click it.
 ![](vx_images/266215915239373.png)
 3. Click URL.
 If you want to fill repository URL by yourself, copy it and jump to next phrase.